Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-api/MLAPI.Configuration.NetworkConfig.md

 #### Declaration

     [Tooltip("The amount of times per second the internal event loop will run.
-This includes for example NetworkedVar checking and LagCompensation tracking")] public int EventTickrate
+This includes for example NetworkVariable checking.")] public int EventTickrate

 #### Field Value